FukiBabasaki/hiragana-recogniser/README.md

 [demo](http://3.26.65.5/)

 The app is written in python with flask.
-Some element is enabled by Javascript.
+Drawing functionality is enabled by Javascript.
 It's hosted on AWS EC2 and the model is deployed on sagemaker inference endpoint.

 This project is inspired by this [thesis](http://cs231n.stanford.edu/reports/2016/pdfs/262_Report.pdf).
 My model outperforms the score presented in this thesis by around 2-3% in test accuracy thanks to data augmentation and other factors.